 See in Glossary

 The joint uses a simulated spring.
-You can set the spring’s stiffness and movement:
+You can set the spring’s stiffness and movement by adjusting its settings.
+For example, to set a stiff and barely moving spring:

 This joint has one constraint:

-You can use this joint to construct physical objects that need to move to designated target positions and stay there until another target position is selected or the turned-off.
-Such as:
+You can use this joint to construct physical objects that need to move to designated target positions and stay there until another target position is selected or the target is cleared.
+For example:

 You could also use the joint to allow objects to hang: If the anchor point is not the center of massRepresents the average position of all mass in a Rigidbody for the purposes of physics calculations.
 By default it is computed from all colliders belonging to the Rigidbody, but can be modified via script.
 More info